Archetypes#

 This Archetype is driven by the desire to solve problems, understand abstract concepts or break established rules.
 It usually specializes in magic wielding and learning about complex topics.

-This Archetype seeks serenity or enlightenment, by following a preexistent doctrine or making their own path.
-It usually specializes in philosophy or caretaking, and is perfect for healers, monks or teachers.
+This Archetype seeks inner peace, either by following a doctrine or making their own path.
+It usually specializes in philosophy or caretaking, and is suited for healers, monks or teachers.

 Example#

-Although both figures can be classified as champions, their overall tone diverges based on their second Archetype: icon or sage.
+Although both characters personify champions, their overall tone diverges based on their second Archetype: icon or sage.

 Drives#